techidaily/site-windows11/source/_posts/10-overlooked-windows-11-aesthetic-themes.md

 This is another option for the anime and manga fans here.

  The name says it all—all the wallpapers have lots of action and energy going on, and you get a total of eight images in the theme.
-You can further[personalize the theme by changing its color scheme](https://www.makeuseof.com/windows-11-change-theme-color/) as well.
+You can further [personalize the theme by changing its color scheme](https://www.makeuseof.com/windows-11-change-theme-color/) as well.

 ## 8. Color Splash Theme